Lord Kitchener (calypsonian)

 Aldwyn Roberts HBM DA (18 April 1922 – 11 February 2000), better known by the stage name Lord Kitchener (or "Kitch"), was a Trinidadian calypsonian.
 He has been described as "the grand master of calypso" and "the greatest calypsonian of the post-war age".

 Early life

 Roberts was born in Arima, Trinidad and Tobago, the son of a blacksmith, Stephen, and housewife, Albertha.
 He was educated at the Arima Boys Government School until he was 14, when his father died, leaving him orphaned.
-His father had encouraged him to sing and taught him to play the guitar, and he became a full-time musician, his first job playing guitar for Water Scheme labourers while they laid pipes in the San Fernando Valley.
-He became locally popular in Arima with songs such as "Shops Close Too Early", and joined the Sheriff Band as lead singer.
-He won the Arima borough council's calypso competition five times between 1938 and 1942.
+His father had encouraged him to sing and taught him to play the guitar, and he became a full-time musician.